open-component-model/ocm-website/content/docs/tutorials/ocm-and-gitops/air-gapped-gitops-with-ocm-and-flux.md

     name: image
 ```

-Localization contains a list of rules that describe the substitutions the `ocm-controller` needs to perform to ensure that the **Local** copy of our image is deployed.
+The `localization` section contains a list of rules that describe the substitutions the `ocm-controller` needs to perform to ensure that the **Local** copy of our image is deployed.
 OCM provides an identifier for each resource which can always be resolved to a specific storage location at which the resource can be accessed.
 This secret sauce makes it possible to automate air-gapped deployments using OCM.

 We can examine the image resource to see precisely where the image can be accessed: